 An expert on business-government relations, sustainable capitalism, and corporate reporting and auditing, Professor Ramanna studies how organisations and leaders build trust with stakeholders.
 His scholarship has won numerous awards, including the Journal of Accounting and Economics Best Paper Prize, the Harvard Business Review McKinsey Award for “groundbreaking management thinking,” and three times the international Case Centre’s prizes for “outstanding case-writing,” dubbed by the Financial Times as “the business school Oscars.”

-Professor Ramanna is director of Oxford’s Master of Public Policy programme, a flagship one-year degree for current and prospective leaders in government.
-He is faculty chair of the Transformational Leadership Fellowship, a bespoke, by-invitation, part-time programme for senior corporate executives considering a second career that can bring their strengths to address broader societal challenges.
-He also directs the Case Centre on Public Leadership at the Blavatnik School, and he is fellow and member of the finance and investment committees at St John’s College.
+Professor Ramanna is director of Oxford’s Master in Public Policy program, a flagship one-year degree for current and prospective leaders in government.
+He is founder and faculty chair of the Transformational Leadership Fellowship, a bespoke, by-invitation program for senior leaders looking to reimagine their public-service impact.
+He also founded and directs Oxford’s Case Centre on Public Leadership and, in 2022, he co-founded the E-liability Institute with a mission to accelerate decarbonisation innovations through rigorous GHG accounting.

 Previously, Professor Ramanna taught at the Harvard Business School in both the MBA and senior executive-education programs.
 He has a doctorate from MIT’s Sloan School of Management.
 He lives in Oxford with his husband, Jon, and they enjoy dinner parties and touring Caravaggios.

 For diary, meetings and other general enquiries email: Ramanna.email@example.com

 - “Managing in the Age of Outrage”, SSRN Working Paper (2022).
 (A practical, how-to guide for organisational leaders in a time of deep polarisation, based on my eponymous Oxford course.)